 - Promote your brand and accomplishments (recognitions, rankings) in the marketplace.

 Common questions about information sessions:

 - What session format should we use?
 On-site?
 Virtual?
 Combination of both?

 - When do we send out pre-session confirmations to registrants to increase attendance?

-- What language should we include in pre-session confirmations to improve attendance?
+- What content should we include in pre-session confirmations (email and phone) to improve attendance?